AzDaark/Minesweeper-WPF/README.en-US.md

 ## Advice

 My first piece of advice is to set aside the game's algorithms to get started.
-Concentrate on making a grid of buttons appear, so that when you click on each button, it displays its coordinate in a MessageBox.
+Concentrate on making a grid of buttons appear, so that when you click on a button, it displays its coordinate in a MessageBox.
 This is great for the first session!

 ### Attributes